Alien-Instruments/UBIK/README.md

 Save and load your controller layouts, within each layout patches can be saved for the current control positions.
 When loading all controls send MIDI CC value.
 Added so I could save preset patches for some old hardware without SYSEX.

 Send Program Change messages.

+I recomend Google Chrome or Microsoft Edge as they have the best support of the API's in this project.